 If you renew after the 31 August deadline you may be liable to pay a late renewal penalty—an additional 15% of the total registration cost.

 To renew your registration, you will need to declare an estimate of the total amount of relevant industrial chemicals you will import and/or manufacture for the next registration year.
 This determines your registration level and fee.

 It is important that you accurately estimate the total amount of relevant industrial chemicals for a registration year.
-We liaise with the Department of Immigration and Border Protection to check imports of industrial chemicals and we also conduct registration assessments from time to time.
+We liaise with the Department of Home Affairs to check imports of industrial chemicals and we also conduct registration assessments from time to time.

 Read more about how to calculate your registration level.